paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 A party who acts with malicious intent to compromise an information system.

 #### Attribute
 A claim of a named quality or characteristic inherent in or ascribed to someone or something.
-(See term in [\[ICAM\]](#ICAM) for more information.)
+(See term in [[ICAM]](#ICAM) for more information.)

 #### Authentication
 The process of establishing confidence in the identity of users or information systems.

 #### Authentication Protocol
-A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of a valid token to establish his/her identity.
+A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of a valid authenticator to establish his/her identity.
 Secure authentication protocols also demonstrate to the claimant that he or she is communicating with the intended verifier.

 #### Authentication Protocol Run
 An exchange of messages between a claimant and a verifier that results in authentication (or authentication failure) between the two parties.